 Founded in 1949, the Choral Society of Durham regularly performs with professional orchestra and regionally and nationally known soloists.
 The group also engages in outreach to music students in area public schools.
 The 30-voice Chamber Choir, often featured in portions of Choral Society concerts, presents its own programs in the community.

-The Common Woman Chorus' mission is to cultivate connection and change through the healing power of music.
-Founded in 1983, we are a treble chorus made up of woman-identifying, gender-nonconforming, and transgender individuals.
+Common Woman Chorus is a beacon for equity, justice, and belonging in the Triangle and beyond, particularly for the LGBTQIA+ community.
+Our mission is to cultivate connection and change through the healing power of music.
+Founded in 1983, CWC is a treble chorus made up of woman-identifying, gender-nonconforming, and transgender individuals.
 We are an LGBTQ+ centered space and a place for queer joy.
 We are people always seeking and working toward justice.
 We believe in the power of our collective voices.
 The chorus performs two concerts per year and other outreach performances in the community.
 CWC is a member of Sister Singers Network and GALA Choruses.